 Leaving the EU will not stop British people buying homes in France – either for a permanent move to France or for holidays.
-Plenty of non-EU citizens – Russians and Americans, for example – own property in France.
+Plenty of non-EU citizens – Aussies and Americans, for example – own property in France

-Non-EU nationals seeking a French mortgage are not allowed to borrow as much as EU nationals – French residents can borrow up to 100% of the property value, European residents up to 80%, and non-EU residents up to 60-65%.
-It may also become more difficult for British buyers to set up an SCI (Société Civile Immobilière) in order to use a company to buy a property.
+Few aspects of the buying process may be affected by Brexit, one being that non-EU residents seeking a French mortgage are not allowed to borrow as much as EU residents.
+French residents can borrow up to 100% of the property value, European residents up to 80%, and non-EU residents up to 60-65%.

 Another aspect to keep an eye on is the potential changes to tax and social charges treatment of income from a property in France, from an SCI or holiday let, for example.
 British residents currently avoid EU double taxation, but until the exit terms are finalised there are still unanswered questions as to how this income will be treated in the future.

 There are still numerous uncertainties for anyone planning to buy property in France after the transition period concludes.
 It will still be possible, but it may be that little bit more difficult than it is now.

 [First posted by Miranda Ingram in October 2016, updated in February 2020]

 Leave a reply